 For a casual wedding, you'll want to look fresh and summery.
 A simple sundress will look just right when you're out in the sunshine.
-Opt for bright cheerful colors which will reflect the upbeat atmosphere of a casual daytime wedding.Continue to 3 of 8 below.
+Opt for bright, cheerful colors that will reflect the upbeat atmosphere of a casual daytime wedding.Continue to 2 of 7 below.

 Summer weddings in the garden are generally lovely evenings.
 You'll want to be just as pretty as the flowers that surround you.

-There aren't general rules for dressing for a garden wedding, other than that is should strike the right note between elegant and not too casual.
-Garden weddings are usually dressy affairs, but ones for which sequined and beaded dresses are simply too much.Continue to 4 of 8 below.
+There are no general rules for dressing for a garden wedding, other than that is should strike the right note between elegant and not too casual.
+Garden weddings are usually dressy affairs, but ones for which sequined and beaded dresses are simply too much.Continue to 3 of 7 below.

 If you're invited to a dressy daytime wedding, look for a more polished dress appropriate for either morning or afternoon.

-If a wedding invitation says "Festive Attire", look for a cocktail or party dress that will be fun to wear and to dance in.
-Look for evening gowns or cocktail dresses in a fun bold color or with an interesting neckline.
-Extra points for a skirt that swings out on the dance floor.Continue to 6 of 8 below.
+If a wedding invitation says "festive attire," look for a cocktail or party dress that will be fun to wear and to dance in.
+Evening gowns or cocktail dresses in a fun bold color or with an interesting neckline are a great way to go.
+It's even better if you wear a skirt that swings out on the dance floor.Continue to 5 of 7 below.

 For an evening black tie wedding with a church wedding ceremony, look for a stylish dress with covered shoulders or a matching jacket.
-The jacket helps you be modest in a religious setting, but the dress can include embellishments or ruching so that it will still look interesting if you take the... jacket off on the dance floor.Continue to 6 of 7 below.
+The jacket helps you be modest in a religious setting, but the dress can include embellishments or ruching so that it will still look interesting if you take the jacket off on the dance floor.Continue to 6 of 7 below.

-A wedding invitation that says "Black Tie Optional" can be a confusing one to receive.
+A wedding invitation that says "black tie optional" can be the most confusing to receive.
 Should you wear a formal gown or not?
 A good middle ground?
-Choose a dress with a simple cocktail shape dressed up by elegant beading or other embellishments.
-For a summer wedding, it's easy and fun.Continue to 8 of 8 below.